Rule Change: Open

 View more

-On 17 July 2025, the AEMC published a draft determination and draft rule that would introduce two new projected assessment of system adequacy (PASA) forecasts.
-These would cover supply, demand, and infrastructure capacity of the East Coast Gas System (ECGS) over seven-day and 12-month outlooks.
+On 17 July 2025, the AEMC published a draft determination and draft rule that would introduce two new projected assessment of system adequacy (PASA) forecasts:

 • short-term (ST) PASA with a daily publication frequency and seven-day horizon